DivyaDharshini5/Chatbot/README.md

-# Chatbot using java swing library
+# Chatbot with java swing GUI